-Rhythm - it is a wave-like sound.

-Metre - syllables divided into sounds.

-Alliteration - repetition of an initial sound (consonant or vowel).

-Assonance repetition of similar sounds in the middle or at the end of a line

-Consonance - repetition of consonant sounds.

-Rhyme - identical sounds.

-Verse - metrical line written in regular metre and end rhyme (rhymed verse), in ten syllables lines which runs without end rhymes (blank verse) or in polyrhythmic verse (free verse) without recurrent or regular metrical form.
+- i.
+Rhythm a wave-like sound. - ii.
+Metre syllables divided into sounds. - iii.
+Alliteration repetition of an initial sound (consonant or vowel). - iv.
+Assonance repetition of similar sounds in the middle or at the end of a line - v.
+Consonance repetition of consonant sounds. - vi.
+Rhyme identical sounds. - vii.Verse metrical line written in regular metre and end rhyme (rhymed verse), in ten syllables lines which runs without end rhymes (blank verse) or in polyrhythmic verse (free verse) without recurrent or regular metrical form.

-viii.
-Stanza - Recurring group of lines.
-E.g. couplet (two rhyming lines with equal length), septet - a stanza of seven lines; triplet/tercet-three rhyming lines; Quintet - stanza of five lines, Quatrain a stanza of four lines; sestet and octave

-- Figurative expressions Simile likening of two things using like: Metaphor direct likening of a person with an object.
-Personification is assigning human qualities to inanimate objects.
-Hyperbole is exaggeration or overstatement. - Euphemism a mild expression used to pass unpleasant information.
-Irony opposite of what is intended. - Xi Synecdoche a part representing a whole. - Xii Litotes is an understatement which avoids the affirmative. - Xiii Metonymy calling a thing by a name related to it. - Xiv Allusion is an indirect reference to something that is popularly known. - Xv Oxymoron two opposite words placed side by side. - Xvi Antithesis is a contrast created by the use of two opposing words or ideas. - Xvii Paradox is an absurd but truthful assertion. - Xviii Epigram is a witty saying. - Xix Pun is a play of words with a satirical/ironic intention. - Xx Allegory symbolic meaning.
+- TO TACHTOE FOR DEVELOPMENT - viii Stanza recurring group of lines.
+E.g. couplet (two rhyming lines with equal length), septet a stanza of seven lines; triplet/tercet three rhyming lines; Quintet stanza of five lines, Quatrain a stanza of four lines; sestet and octave - Ix Figurative expressions Simile likening of two things using like: Metaphor direct likening of a person with an object.
+Personification assigning human qualities to inanimate objects.
+Hyperbole exaggeration or overstatement. - Euphemism a mild expression used to pass unpleasant information.
+Irony opposite of what is intended.
+Synecdoche a part representing a whole.
+Litotes is an understatement which avoids the affirmative.
+Metonymy calling a thing by a name related to it.
+Allusion an indirect reference to something that is popularly known.
+Oxymoron two opposite words placed side by side.
+Antithesis contrast created by the use of two opposing words or ideas.
+Paradox absurd but truthful assertion.
+Epigram witty saying.
+Pun a play of words with a satirical/ironic intention.
+Allegory symbolic meaning.

-Others include: Innuendo (insinuation); Onomatopoeia (use of sounds), Sarcasm, Anticlimax,

-Rhetorical question, Analogy, Epithet etc.
+Other include innuendo (insinuation); Onomatopoeia (use of sounds), Sarcasm.
+Anticlimax.
+Rhetorical question.
+Analogy Epithet etc.